HikwaMehluli/afros-blog/README.md

 2. Light & Dark Mode, takes advantage of browser "localStorage function"

 ## Future Features to be Added
-I also plan on creating a full WordPress Theme from this theme by end of 2021, which will feature the following:
+I plan on creating a full WordPress Theme, Gatsby Theme and Frontity Theme by end of 2021, which will feature the following:
 1. Mega Menu
 2. Pagination
-3. Ad spaces
+3. Advert spaces
-4. Video & Audio support from - YouTube, Vimeo and Sound Cloud
+4. Video & Audio Player which supports - YouTube, Vimeo and Sound Cloud
 5. Contact form/s
-6. Google Maps
+6. Google Map Support
-7. ecommerce support for paid subscriptions
+7. Ecommerce support

 ## Add Dev Dependencies
 ###### Installation Command/s